A White Nationalist Who Hates Jews Will Be Trump's Right-Hand Man In The White House

 The hires of Bannon and Priebus together signal that Trump’s White House will combine the traditional Republicanism of Priebus with Bannon’s brand of ethno-nationalism.
 Prominent Republican figures like Speaker Paul Ryan are signaling that they will allow the normalization of such a figure, openly praising Priebus’ hiring while ignoring Bannon rather than speaking out against him.
 Just today on CNN, Paul Ryan said he had never met Bannon, had no comment on him serving in Trump’s White House, but declared that he “trusted” Trump.
 Ryan’s agnosticism about Bannon beggars belief: Breitbart News under Bannon had led a multi-year campaign against Ryan, including declaring Ryan a Clinton supporter who shares her “globalist worldview” just weeks ago.

 Less than a week after Trump’s electoral victory, many reporters still seem confused about just what will come from a Trump administration.
 If they want to know what Trump truly has in mind for the country, they need to look at Bannon and his bigoted website.

 - Diversity & Discrimination, Religion, Race & Ethnicity, Government, The Presidency & White House, Nominations & Appointments

 - Donald Trump, Stephen Bannon

-- Stephen Bannon joins Trump campaign, Alt-Right, Trump Transition
+- Stephen Bannon joins Trump campaign, Alt-right and pro-Trump trolls, Trump Transition